 Convert m4a to opus

 Download your opus-file

 Online and free m4a to opus converter

 MPEG-4 Audio Layer

-Apple Inc. has designed M4A format on the basis of QuickTime Fike.
-Now the format is being promoted in iTunes.
-It is a multimedia container intended for placement of sound components, as well as other data, such as images.
+Apple Inc. has designed an M4A open-source format based on QuickTime Fike.
+Now the format is being promoted in the iTunes store.
+It is a multimedia container intended for the placement of sound components and other data, such as images.
 MPEG-4 files may be stored with extensions M4A and MP4.
 In the latter case, they contain video as well.

-Alongside these sound formats, MPEG-4 allows for lossy compaction, through FFC Codec.
-However, it is possible to provide a lossless compaction thanks to Apple Lossless format.
-The files may be played on Windows PCs via iTunes, Windows Media Player 12, KSP Sound Player, Winamp and some other programs.
+Alongside these sound formats, MPEG-4 allows for lossy compaction through FFC Codec.
+However, it is possible to provide a lossless reduction thanks to the Apple Lossless format.
+The files may be played on Windows PCs via iTunes, Windows Media Player 12, KSP Sound Player, Winamp, and some other programs.
 With iTunes, the data can be converted into Windows-supported audio formats.

-In comparison with its predecessor MP3, M4A format provides with better sound quality and smaller file size.
-Thanks to lossless compaction, the data may be easily converted in both direction with no deterioration in quality.
+In comparison with its predecessor MP3, M4A format provides better sound quality and smaller file size.
+Thanks to lossless compaction, the data may be easily converted in both directions with no quality deterioration.
 The sound data encoded with ACC compression, which reduces the file size considerably.

 Due to protection technology DRM, MP4 files cannot be easily distributed, while it is much simpler to replicate files in M4A; that is why “Apple Lovers” prefer the latter format.
-With M4A, it is possible to buy music in iTunes, as well as download it into smartphones or other devices.
+With M4A, it is possible to buy music on iTunes and download it into smartphones or other devices.

 Microsoft Windows Media Player